LukeGrahamLandry/franca/docs/introduction.md

 pasted into that callsite (without creating a new stack frame at runtime) so it can access any variables from the caller's stack frame.

 Franca does not have real closures.
-Lambdas created with `=>` can not escape thier scope and can only be called when the callee is constantly known.
+Lambdas can not escape thier scope and can only be called when the callee is constantly known.
 Since the implementation is inlined at every callsite, they cannot be recursive.
 You can have multiple levels of nested lambda but you cannot have a lambda that